 Unfolding and folding rates depend on both C-tract and loop lengths

 As noted before, thermal transitions at near-neutral pH are no longer reversible, and a hysteresis phenomenon is observed: the apparent melting transition upon heating is shifted towards higher temperatures than the value deduced from cooling profiles (Figures 5 and S17).
-The analysis of melting profiles only would lead to an overestimation of i-motif thermal stability as neutral pH.
+The analysis of melting profiles would only lead to an overestimation of i-motif thermal stability at neutral pH.
 Previous observations allowed to conclude that the average of THeating and TCooling provides a reasonable estimate of the thermodynamic Tm (at equilibrium, using an infinitely slow temperature gradient).
 What was not reported before is the strong dependency of the hysteresis phenomenon on total loop length, found both for C5 and C6 sequences (Figure 5): in other words, sequences with long T-loops fold and unfold slower than motifs with shorter thymidine tracts.
-The hysteresis induced by longer sequence length and higher pH value are also observed in the DSC-melting and annealing experiments (Figure S19 and Table S4).
-For this reason, the analysis of melting (heating) curves only would provide a wrong picture of i-DNA stability and lead to the inaccurate conclusion that stability increases with loop length.
-Restricting the analysis to cooling profiles would actually lead to the opposite conclusion!
+The hysteresis, induced by longer sequence length and higher pH value, is also observed in the DSC-melting and annealing experiments (Figure S19 and Table S4).
+For this reason, the analysis of melting (heating) curves would only provide a wrong picture of i-DNA stability and lead to the inaccurate conclusion that stability increases with loop length.
+Restricting the analysis to cooling profiles would actually lead to the opposite conclusion.

-Expanding the ‘long central spacer role’
+Expanding the “long central spacer” role

 All oligonucleotides studied above belong to a relatively narrow sequence space, in which (i) loops are entirely composed of thymines, (ii) total loop length is 12 or lower, (ii) two loops are of identical size and (iv) no loop involves more than 6 nucleotides.
 In order to validate our conclusions for a wider variety of motifs, we analyzed i-DNA stability for sequences that escape one or more of the conditions listed above.
 These oligonucleotides are listed in Table S1.
 Formation of i-motif was confirmed by TDS (Figure S20). pHT and Tm were also evaluated (Figure S21) and are given in Table S3.
 For example, stability of sequences containing a longer central loop was analyzed, from 7 to 15 nucleotides, and results are summarized in Figure S22.
 These sequences allow us to conclude that i-DNA motif is still possible with a relatively long central loop (Tm is moderately affected while the drop in pHT is more significant).
 In addition, this bell curve indicates that an optimal central loop length is 2-7 nucleotides for both Tm and pHT.

 Then t-tests show that the differences of pHT and Tm values (Table S3 and Figures S23-S24) between two sequences produced by swapping positions of two relatively short loops (SLM versus MLS, where S, M and L are short for relatively short, middle, long loop length, respectively) are not significant (p > 0.05) (Figure 25).
-This ‘stability-loop length-symmetry’ is same to the one disclosed above (Figure 3).
+This “stability-loop length-symmetry” is similar to the one disclosed above (Figure 3).

 Replacement of two or one thymine residues in loops by adenine of three sequences from T115-5 groups produces 24 sequences in 7 groups (Table S1). pHT and Tm were measured (Figures S26-27) and given in Table S3 and Figure S28.
 Sequences with longer central loops from 6 of 7 groups and all 7 groups have higher pHT and Tm, respectively.
-It demonstrates that the ‘long central spacer is better’ rule can be extended to i-motifs with different loop compositions.
+It demonstrates that the “long central spacer is better” rule can be extended to i-motifs with different loop compositions.

 Predicting i-motif stability